ElizaKeffeler/blog/IOS Bypassing /IOS Bypassing Pen Test.md

  A cross-platform build system for creating iOS and other programs, later will be use to bypass SSL pinning.

-- Open Cydia (update or upgrade if needed),
+Open Cydia (update or upgrade if needed),

--Within Cydia:
+Within Cydia:

 Add  new repo